 This is a tall order for pages that typically have very little content.
 But it’s not impossible.
-Here are 12 things that will help your product pages more user-friendly and therefore more likely to convert.
+Here are 10 things that will help make your product pages more user-friendly and therefore more likely to convert.

 Not all shoppers are comfortable using web forms or wish to purchase online.
-Others have questions they need answered before completing their purchase.
-For these shoppers you should have a visible phone number or email address as well as additional contact information and purchase options available.
+Others have questions that need to be answered before completing their purchase.
+For these shoppers, you should have a visible phone number or email address as well as additional contact information and purchase options available.
 You may also want to consider providing live chat support.
 This eliminates the waiting that often sends customers fleeing for a competitor’s site.

 Product pages must be consistent from page to page (product to product).
 Don’t confuse visitors by changing the location of information from one product to the next.
 Keep information consistently located on all product pages.